CLIMADA-project/climada_python/doc/guide/install.rst

      - combination of ``doc`` and ``test``

 For executing the pre-defined test scripts in exactly the same way as they are executed by the automated CI pipeline, you will need ``make`` to be installed.
 On macOS and on Linux it is pre-installed.
-On Windows, it can easily be installed with conda:
+On Windows, it can easily be installed with Conda:

 .. code-block:: shell

-   conda install -n climada_env make
+   mamba install -n climada_env make

 Instructions for running the test scripts can be found in the :doc:`Testing and CI Guide <Guide_Continuous_Integration_and_Testing>`.